 In order to be considered for these scholarships, you should apply no later than the January deadline for your programme of study.

 These scholarships are managed by the central Student Fees and Funding team.
 You can apply for many of these scholarships by ticking the relevant boxes on the application form under the University of Oxford Scholarships headings.
 For some scholarships you may need to make a separate application.
+The individual scholarship web pages will indicate what application material is required.

 If you have any queries relating to these scholarships you should read the Most Popular Question section of the University website and/or submit your query using the online Ask a Question facility.